railsmx/community/README.md

 These keys are being used in the omniauth.rb initializer

+## SMTP
+For SMTP it uses ActionMailer with SendGrid Account

+Before starting the application export SendGrid account keys as follow:

+    export APP_DOMAIN = app_name_domain
+    export SENDGRID_USERNAME = sendgrid_username
+    export SENDGRID_PASSWORD = sendgrid_password

+These keys are being used in the smtp_setup.rb initializer

 ## Twitter
 For use twitter it uses gem Twitter with OAuth Access and Tokens